 The signs and symptoms of psoriasis depend on the type of psoriasis and factors specific to each person.
-The most common type is plaque psoriasis, which causes patches of raised skin to form.
+Some people with one type of psoriasis may go on to develop an additional type.

 Psoriasis is an autoimmune condition that causes skin symptoms.
-There are many types of psoriasis, including plaque, nail, scalp, guttate, inverse, erythrodermic, and pustular psoriasis.
+Researchers have identified many types of psoriasis, including:

-Most people with psoriasis have flares and periods of remission.
+Most people with psoriasis have flares and periods of remission, where symptoms may lessen or go away.
 During a flare, the symptoms worsen for a while.
+There is currently no cure for psoriasis, but treatment can lead to remission for a prolonged time.

 Below, we describe how to recognize some types and symptoms of psoriasis.